ajschumacher/ajschumacher.github.io/20150520-practical_mergic/index.md

 My Korean isn't that good.
 What I'm trying to say here is that agreeing on names is important, and the issue is a big one.

-Maintaining a practical focus, let's focus on just two classes of problems:
+Maintaining a practical focus, let's look at just two classes of problems:

 -----